-Our work was in the Loxahatchee Impoundment Landscape Assessment (LILA) and two sites in the western portion of water conservation area 3A (WCA3A; Figure 1) in Florida USA.
-LILA consists of four 8 ha experimental wetlands named M1-M4, that mimic the ridge and slough landscape of the Everglades (Figure 1B).
-The water levels in LILA are controlled by pumps and culverts that allow for landscape scale hydrologic experiments.
-Wetlands M1 & M3 were managed for an unconstrained hydrologic treatment while M2 & M4 were managed for a constrained hydrologic treatment.
-The unconstrained and constrained wetlands hydrologic treatments differ in wet season water depths such that unconstrained wetlands are generally deeper than constrained wetlands although wetlands reach the same low water levels in the dry season.
-Because shallower water levels are generally favorable for Florida Apple Snail reproduction (Barrus et al., 2023), we refer to the deeper unconstrained hydrologic treatment as “poor reproduction” and the shallower constrained hydrologic as the “good reproduction” treatment.
+Our work was conducted in the Loxahatchee Impoundment Landscape Assessment (LILA) wetlands and two sites in the western portion of Water Conservation Area 3A (WCA3A; Figure 1) in Florida, USA.
+LILA consists of four 8 ha experimental wetlands (macrocosms M1-M4), that mimic the ridge and slough landscape of the Everglades (Figure 1B).
+The water levels in LILA are controlled by pumps and culverts that allow for landscape-scale hydrologic experiments.
+Wetlands M1 & M3 were managed for an unconstrained hydrologic treatment (higher wet season maximal depths; ~0.9 m) while M2 & M4 were managed for a constrained summertime depths (< 0.7 m).
+The unconstrained wetlands are generally deeper than constrained wetlands and depths rise faster in the wet season although wetlands reach the same low water levels in the dry season.
+Shallower water levels are generally favorable for Florida Apple Snail reproduction (Barrus et al., 2023), we refer to the deeper unconstrained hydrologic treatment as “poor reproduction” and the shallower constrained hydrologic as the “good reproduction” hydrologic treatment.
 The quality of the hydrologic conditions for reproduction is meant as a relative comparison between the two treatments and does not necessarily represent conditions that are naturally good or poor in the ridge-slough landscape.
-However, the treatments are realistic conditions experienced within the ridge-slough landscape.
-In addition to our work in LILA, we did work at two sites (WCA02 & WCA03) near the western boundary of WCA3A near Big Cypress National Park (Figure 1).
+The depth flux in LILA are realistic conditions experienced within the natural Everglades landscape but their net effects on population growth are less clear than their impacts on reproduction.
+In addition to our work in LILA, we did work at two sites (WCA3A long-term monitoring sites 2 and 3; Ruetz et al. 2005) near the western boundary of WCA3A near Big Cypress National Park (Figure 1).
 These sites were chosen because they were near locations of historical Snail Kite nesting (Cattau et al., 2016).

 Zero-Population Growth Isocline

 We used a published stage-structured population model (Darby et al., 2015) to create zero-population growth isoclines from combinatorial reassessments of two parameters, juvenile development and cumulative juvenile survival (survival of snails < 10 mm SL, CJS) under different hydrologic conditions important for reproduction (see SI; Figure 2).
-The isoclines graphically represent population state (i.e., growing, declining, or at replacement) under many juvenile development and survival rates given LILA’s hydrologic treatments (i.e., good and poor reproduction; Figure 2).
-After measuring CJS and development empirically, we can use the isocline to make predictions about population state each season and at each site.
+The isoclines graphically represent population state (i.e., growing, declining, or at replacement) under many juvenile development and survival rates given the two hydrologic treatments in LILA (i.e., good and poor reproduction; Figure 2).
+The model was coded in R (little detail) other parameters in the published model were left unchanged (SI, Darby et al. 2015).

 Survival Rates